pairwise-tech/pairwise/packages/cypress/README.md

-### Cypress e2e Test Suite
+# Cypress e2e Test Suite

-A full end to end test suite for the entire application using Cypress.

-This test suite can be run using Docker from the root directory.
+A full end to end test suite for the entire application using Cypress, which runs against the actual backend.
+This test suite can be run using Docker from the root directory, and runs in CI for pull requests and deploys.

-### Development
+## Development

 To add new tests, or debug failing tests, the test suite can be run locally: